Mark's Car Is Trapped. Your Phone Is Ringing.

 After a hard freeze or ice storm, garage door springs and openers fail across an entire zip code simultaneously.
 Every garage door company in your market gets slammed with calls.
 The ones with human answering lose calls to hold queues and voicemail.
 That is your window.

-The Gatekeeper has no capacity ceiling.
+The AI receptionist has no capacity ceiling.
 It handles a surge of 1 call or 40 simultaneous calls with identical response quality.
 Every caller gets answered and qualified.
 Your competitors are leaving calls on the table.
 You are collecting them.

 - Unlimited simultaneous call handling